-Hugo's areas of research span theoretical and applied aspects of cryptography with particular emphasis on applications to network security, privacy and authentication.
+Hugo's areas of research span theoretical and applied aspects of cryptography with particular emphasis on applications for network security, privacy, and authentication.
 He has worked on the design, analysis and implementation of solutions for data encryption and authentication, key management, public key cryptography, Internet security, electronic commerce, payment systems, and privacy-protecting technologies.

-Over the last 20+ years, Hugo contributed to Internet standards from the early days of IPsec and IKE to the current work on revamping the security of TLS for its "next generation" version, TLS 1.3.
+Over the last 20+ years, Hugo has contributed to Internet standards, from the early days of IPsec and IKE to the recent work on revamping the security of TLS for its "next generation" version, TLS 1.3 (RFC 8446).
 He is also a co-designer of HMAC, the widely used message authentication and pseudo-random function.
-More recently, he designed HKDF, an HMAC-based key derivation function that is becoming a standard for key derivation and already included in protocols such as TLS 1.3, WhatsApp, Facebook Messenger and more.
+More recently, he designed HKDF, an extraction-based key derivation function that is becoming a standard for key derivation and has already been incorporated into protocols such as TLS 1.3, Signal, WhatsApp, Facebook Messenger and more.

-Other influential designs include: the key-exchange protocols SIGMA, a basis for IKE and now for TLS 1.3, and HMQV, one of the fastest provably secure and versatile key exchange schemes; threshold and proactive systems for encryption, signatures and passwords; and protocols for searching on encrypted data; and powerful password-based protocols for authentication and data protection.
+Other influential designs include: the SIGMA key-exchange protocol, a cryptographic basis for IKE and now for TLS 1.3; HMQV, one of the fastest provably secure and versatile key exchange schemes; threshold and proactive systems for encryption, signatures and passwords; state-of-the-art protocols for searching on encrypted data; and powerful password-based protocols for authentication and data protection.
 Hugo has also contributed to the theoretical foundations of cryptography through the study and advancement of notions such as pseudorandomness, zero-knowledge, secure communications, distributed cryptography, and more.
 He believes that, contrary to some popular adages, in cryptography, theory is truly practical (and cryptography without supporting theory is, in most cases, bad cryptography).